Let's have a look at the relationship with your horse - regardless whether you own a horse, or are just take riding lessons in a horse riding school.

-That's amazing and I think this is so much more important than any ribbons, medals or prices.
+That feeling is amazing and I think this is so much more important than any ribbons, medals or prices.

-Being together with horses can give us so much more than these materialistic trophies - being around and connected to these sensitive animals can help us grow inside ourselves, grow into better people and to being better humans.
+Being together with horses can give us so much more than these materialistic trophies - being around and connected to these sensitive animals can help us grow inside ourselves, grow into better people and to be better humans.

-They give us a feeling of being needed and of being good enough just as the way we are - if we allow this to happen.
+They give us a feeling of being needed and of being good enough just the way we are - if we allow this to happen.